Frequently Asked Questions

 A: Early Registration from Oct 1 - Dec 31 2025 (PBDA) $190 and (NonPDBA) $200.
 Summer 2026, Pee Dee Baptist Association members are $200 a camper and Non-PDBA members are $220 a camper.
 Kindergarten day is $50.

-A: Camp registration is non-refundable.
-If for some reason your camper can't make it to the week they selected, they may choose a different week for their age group - if another week is available.
+A: Summer Camp, Summer day camp, Camp Spring Break, & Kindergarten Day registrations are non-refundable.
+If for some reason your Summer camper can't make it to the week they selected, they may choose a different week for their age group - if another week is available.
 There is only one week for day campers.

 Q: What weeks are summer camp?